jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Link with subpart DA
 (2) This section supplements the general permission and overrides all the general limitations.

-### DB 13 Repayment of debt disposed of at discount to associate of debtor
+### DB 13 Repayment of debt in certain circumstances
 Deduction
-(1) When section EW 49(5)﻿(b) (Income and deduction when debt disposed of at discount to associate of debtor) applies, the debtor is allowed a deduction for the amount quantified in that subsection.
+(1) When section EW 49(5)﻿(b) (Income and deduction when debt disposed of at discount to associate of debtor) or EW 49B(5)﻿(b) (Guarantees within economic group) applies, the debtor is allowed a deduction for the amount quantified in the relevant subsection.
 Link with subpart DA
 (2) This section supplements the general permission and overrides all the general limitations.